 - Whisk until stiff peaks form

-- Slowly add the caster sugar until glossy and firm
+- Slowly add the fructose until glossy and firm

 - Use wet serving spoons to quenelle the meringue

 - Gently place the meringue onto the milk and poach for 2 minutes